BRIAN SLODYSKO, Associated Press

 Still, the program more-or-less amounts to the kind of big government entitlements that many Republicans have historically excoriated.

 Holcomb avoided responding directly to questions to that effect.

 In a related story, the Associated Press discusses how high-tech U.S. plants are offering jobs, even as workers are being laid-off due to lack of skills.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Tagged with education, indiana, tED, training
+Tagged with education, tED, training